 Get practicing!
 Here are five German TV soaps you can stream at home or on the go.

 Gute Zeiten, schlechte Zeiten

-Often known by its abbreviation GZSZ, Gute Zeiten, schlechte Zeiten has been on the air since 1992.
+Often known by its abbreviation GZSZ, Gute Zeiten, schlechte Zeiten has been on German TV since 1992.
 The daily show is based on the Australian soap The Restless Years.

 Set in the German capital, GZSZ targets a young audience by depicting characters in their late teens and early twenties.
 The soap shows off popular locations in Berlin.
 Meanwhile, the show tackles current events and topics.

 This German soap is extremely popular with the 2500th episode watched by an audience of over seven million.
 Each episode ends with a cliffhanger that keeps viewers hooked and eager to tune in the following day.

 Lindenstraße is a German TV tradition for many German-speaking families.
 The weekly soap has been drawing viewers to televisions every Sunday since 1985.
 Based on the English soap Coronation Street, the Germanized version takes place in Munich.
 Lindenstraße is the street on which most of the action takes place.
 The show’s namesake, however, is a fictional street.